By-election looms as Rosie Cooper stands down as Labour MP

 Ms Cooper has been appointed Steward and Bailiff of the Three Hundreds of Chiltern by the Chancellor, the archaic process that effectively resigns an MP.

-She previously said she had accepted the position of chair of Mersey Care NHS Foundation Trust “after a considerable period of soul-searching and reflection”.
+It comes two months after she announced she had accepted the position of chair of Mersey Care NHS Foundation Trust following “a considerable period of soul-searching and reflection”.

-Her resignation will mean a by-election in a constituency firmly in the “Red Wall” which Sir Keir Starmer will be looking to hold.
+Her resignation will mean a by-election in the constituency, which sits firmly in the “Red Wall”.

 A statement from the Treasury said: “The Chancellor of the Exchequer has this day appointed Rosemary Elizabeth Cooper to be Steward and Bailiff of the Three Hundreds of Chiltern.”